truckOutbound shipments

 List all outbound shipments

-To see a list of all outbound shipments, navigate to the outbound shipments page.
+To see a list of all outbound shipments, navigate to the outbound shipments pagearrow-up-right.
 Here you will see a table with each shipment, along with the following information:

 Use the tabs to filter outbound shipments by status (Pending, Shipped, In transit, Delivered, or Cancelled).
 Use the search to find specific shipments by FO number, tracking number, or destination.